awsdocs/aws-sdk-for-javascript-v3/doc_source/loading-browser-credentials-cognito.md

 Unauthenticated users don't have their identity verified, making this role appropriate for guest users of your app or in cases when it doesn't matter if users have their identities verified\.
 Authenticated users log in to your application through a third\-party identity provider that verifies their identities\.
 Make sure you scope the permissions of resources appropriately so you don't grant access to them from unauthenticated users\.

-After you configure an identity pool, use the Amazon Cognito `CognitoIdentityCredentials` client from the `@aws-sdk/aws-sdk-client-cognito-identity`" and the `fromCognitoIdentityPool` method from the `@aws-sdk/credential-provider-cognito-identity` to retrieve the cendentials from the identity pool\.
+After you configure an identity pool, use the `fromCognitoIdentityPool` method from the `@aws-sdk/credential-providers` to retrieve the cendentials from the identity pool\.
 This is shown in the following example of creating an Amazon S3 client in the `us-west-2` AWS Region for users in the *IDENTITY\_POOL\_ID* identity pool\.

 ```
 // Import required AWS SDK clients and command for Node.js
 const {S3Client} = require("@aws-sdk/client-s3");
-const {CognitoIdentityClient} = require("@aws-sdk/client-cognito-identity");
-const {fromCognitoIdentityPool} = require("@aws-sdk/credential-provider-cognito-identity");
+const {fromCognitoIdentityPool} = require("@aws-sdk/credential-providers");

 const REGION = AWS_REGION

 const s3Client = new S3Client({
   region: REGION,
   credentials: fromCognitoIdentityPool({
-    client: new CognitoIdentityClient({region:REGION}),
+    clientConfig: { region: REGION }, // Configure the underlying CognitoIdentityClient.
     identityPoolId: 'IDENTITY_POOL_ID',
     logins: {
         // Optional tokens, used for authenticated login.
     },
   })
 });
 ```